 This bill establishes new legal provisions regarding the participation of state and local law enforcement agencies in federal immigration programs, specifically the 287(g) program, which allows for cooperation with U.S. Immigration and Customs Enforcement (ICE).
 It prohibits any state, county, municipality, or political subdivision from impeding law enforcement agencies from applying for or entering into agreements with ICE.
-Additionally, it allows local governmental entities to comply with federal immigration laws unless expressly prohibited by state or federal law.
-The bill also introduces enforcement mechanisms, allowing the attorney general to take action against local entities that violate these provisions, including potential punitive damages.
+Additionally, it allows local governmental entities to comply with federal immigration laws unless explicitly prohibited by state or federal law.
+The bill also introduces enforcement mechanisms, allowing the attorney general to take action against local entities that violate these provisions, including the possibility of punitive damages.

 Statutes affected: